Ida Tseitlin (Sadovska)

 Date of death 30.09.1941

-Location of the stumbling stone Architect Horodetskyi Street, 1-3/11
+Location of the Stumbling Stone Architect Horodetskyi Street, 1-3/11

-Stumbling stone installation date 5 October 2021
+Stumbling Stone installation date 5 October 2021

 Life story

-Ida and her mother Fania (56 years) were killed in Babyn Yar, and her father Naum (58 years) was shot in the yard of his own house.
-Ida was heading for Babyn Yar holding an almost two-year child on her hands.
-On her way there she felt (by words of her daughter) that they were not led to a simple meeting point.
-She took the advantage of the policeman not seeing her and gave the daughter Larysa to her acquaintance that she noticed by chance beyond the police boundary.
-So she saved her daughter but was killed in Babyn Yar.
-This story was told to Larysa by her cousin Ippolit Davydovych Sobol.
+Ida and her mother Fania (56) were killed in Babyn Yar, and her father Naum (58) was shot in the yard of his own house.
+Ida was walking to Babyn Yar holding her almost two-year-old daughter in her arms.
+On the way to Babyn Yar, she realized that they were not being led to a mere gathering point.
+While the police were looking away, Ida handed her daughter to a friend she happened to notice standing behind the police line.
+Ida saved her daughter but was killed herself.